adreena/LaneLines_p1/README.md

   * max_line_gap = 10

 The most challenging step was to detect outliers and draw a perfect line between points, In this section I did the following modifications to remove outliers from data_points and connect lines on each side to form a solid line:
-   * I separated the lines based on their slope negative/positive into 2 sets of left_lines and right_lines accordingly As a further step to remove some of the outliers, I added another check to see if the points have correct position by comparing their x value (as average of x1 & x2 of the line) to x_middle of the image :
+   * I separated the lines based on their slope negative/positive into 2 sets of left_lines and right_lines accordingly.
+     As a further step to remove some of the outliers, I added another check to see if the points have correct position by comparing their x value (as average of x1 & x2 of the line) to x_middle of the image :
      * 1- if slope is negative and x_avg <= x_middle it's accepted and appended to left_lines
      * 2- if slope is positive and x_avg >= x_middle , it's accepted and appended to right_lines